danthegoodman1/how_to_be_exceptional/README.md

 All that should be needed to know that someone is going to get something done is acknowledgement.
 Whether that's a ping in slack, or mentioning a task on a video call, they'll get it done.

-They don't say, “ok can you make that an issue on Github for me?” or “make that a task?”.
+They don't say, "ok can you make that an issue on Github for me?" or "make that a task?".
 Obviously if I had the time to do that, or I had the detail, I would have already.
 They make their own note, and chase it down with the appropriate urgency, adding it to Github or a task board if they feel the need.

 They can be depended on for the output of their work: Their code is tested in prod, their spelling is checked, and